rkrenzler/cd-ose-part-library-workbench/README.md

 This workbench helps to have fast a access to different FreeCAD files.

-**Warning: this code is very alpha.
+**Warning: this code does not work.
 At this point it is only a proof of conceptcts and a test of available technologies.**

 ## Problems
 * I do not know the magic behind the import function.
 It seems to work on FreeCAD 0.17 with Assembly 2.
 But the code curses in red font into the *Report view*.